 Ideal uses

-For van conversions that want to reduce the budget dedicated to windows while enjoying the advantages of projecting windows.
+For campervans that want to reduce the budget dedicated to windows while enjoying the benefits of Push windows.

 Criteria to consider when choosing the right window

-Making the right choice takes into account several factors:
+Making the right choice takes several factors into account:

 1. Material

-- Other plastics (Polyplastic): Strong, modern, resistant but expensive.
+- Other plastics (Polyplastic) : Solid, modern, durable but expensive.

 2. Tint: clear or tinted?